I could hear it in their voices as they described their work and personal lives.

 One had ‘arrived’ while the other was ‘reinventing.’

-These new ‘learnings’ transferred from one context to another and he went from being an effective senior leader in his own company to becoming a transformative business leader advising his peers around the world.
+These new ‘learnings’ transferred and he went from being an effective senior leader to becoming a business leader advising his peers around the world.
 Another proof point that you can channel your outside passions into developing your personal ‘leadership platform.’

-Sometimes it is doing what you are already good at and redeploying this in a new, and maybe even more challenging, environment.
+Sometimes it is doing what you are already good at and redeploying this in a new environment.
 Years ago, an executive I had the pleasure to work with prided herself on pushing the boundaries as to what a woman was ‘supposed’ to achieve as a leader.
-Once she had attained a high degree of success in North America, she looked globally and proceeded to work in countries where women weren’t traditionally seen as being able to lead men.
-Not only did she further develop her platform as an international leadership expert, she also served as a personal and career role model for hundreds of early in career men and women.
+Once she had attained a high degree of success in North America, she looked globally and proceeded to work in countries where women weren’t seen as being able to lead men.
+She served as a personal and career role model for hundreds of early in career men and women.

 As a final example, a good friend of mine announced his retirement from headhunting at 70.
-Now that he was without the big office and staff he had been accustomed to, he re-invented his approach to work using 21st century technology.
+He re-invented his approach to work using 21st century technology.
 The result?
 He proceeded to have 5 more years of an even busier (and financially profitable) period of his career…doing the exact same profession he ‘retired’ from.

 As retired US Army General Eric Shinseki so aptly put it,